-As at 30 June 2023 and 30 June 2022, the Fund has not offset any financial assets and financial liabilities in the Statement of financial position.
+As at 30 June 2024 and 30 June 2023, the Fund has not offset any financial assets and financial liabilities in the Statement of financial position.

-The disclosures set out in the table below include all of the Fund's derivative financial assets and derivative financial liabilities that are subject to an enforceable master netting or similar agreement that covers similar financial instruments.
+The disclosures set out in the table below include all of the Fund's derivative financial assets and derivative financial liabilities that are subject to an enforceable master netting agreement.